The stronger the hype, the likelier it will be accompanied by a “yesbut.”

 The part I’m focusing on is one mere aspect of an overall security architecture.
 We’re familiar with the need to protect data – both “at rest” (that is, when stored) and “on the move” (when in transit on a network).
 And we’re familiar with the need to authenticate someone knocking on the door before letting them in.
 All good stuff, but it’s not enough.

-If the guy knocking is sporting a balaclava and is caressing an assault rifle, well, it’s pretty obvious that he shouldn’t be admitted.
+If the guy knocking is sporting a balaclava and is caressing an assault rifle with a thermal rifle scope, well, it’s pretty obvious that he shouldn’t be admitted.
 If it’s the plumber you scheduled?
 Well, that’s fine; “In you come, and would you like some coffee?”

 But really: How much do you trust him (or her)?
 Unless you watch his every move (something he would hate – as would I), you have this guy roaming around your house, hopefully fixing your plumbing issue.
 But, when he’s done and he leaves the house, is everything running properly?
 He might have accidentally messed something up – perhaps he neglected to tighten the trap properly, or nicked a gasket that’s now leaking.
 Or he might have maliciously installed a tiny internet camera somewhere.